• Skip to primary navigation

 Who is a Chief People Officer?

-A Chief People Officer, also known as a Chief Human Resources Officer (CHRO) or Executive Vice President of Human Resources (EVP of HR), is the person in charge of all aspects of human resources and employee culture in a firm.
+A Chief People Officer, also known as a Chief Human Resources Officer (CHRO) or Executive Vice President of Human Resources (EVP of HR), is responsible for all aspects of human resources and employee culture in a firm.

 Until recently, few corporations even had this responsibility.
 In 1985, Xerox made one of the first mentions of a CPO or CHRO.
 Originally, the position was seen as a high-level director of human resources, primarily responsible for recruiting and dismissing, but this has evolved dramatically over time.